arob5/arob5/README.md

 ### Overview
 Welcome to my GitHub!
-Please see the descriptions below for my personal projects, in addition to links to the relevant repositories.
+Please see below for descriptions of my personal projects, in addition to links to the relevant repositories containing code and papers.

 <!--
 **arob5/arob5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.